ranemirusG/toolbox-notes/networks/nmap.md

-### @7h3h4ckv157
-A small reminder:
+@7h3h4ckv157 A small reminder:
-Don't forget to enumerate UDP services, while you're Pentesting a Network!
+Don't forget to enumerate UDP services, while you're pentesting a Network!
 `sudo nmap -sU -T4 <TARGET>`

+- Scan a closed port to see the output (if it is filtered, target must be up with a firewall)